http2-wrapper

 agent.createConnection(origin, options)

-Returns a new TLSSocket
+Returns a new TLSSocket.
+It defaults to

-Agent.connect(origin, options)
+Agent.connect(origin, options).

 agent.closeFreeSessions()